Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 Do they cry, throw tantrums, freeze, or hide from social situations or around strangers?
 While these symptoms may not be a sign of social anxiety in adults, they may be key manifestations of social anxiety disorder among children.
 Another important difference is that while adults tend to know that fear related to social anxiety is unnecessary, children may not.
 Children may have a harder time telling when a fear is appropriate for a situation and when it’s out of proportion.

-What now?
-You may need to seek help for social anxiety when you feel it’s stopping you from living day-to-day life.
-For example, you might feel social anxiety is holding you back from taking an important step for your career or making meaningful friendships.

-A therapist or other mental health professional can be a key source of support in navigating social anxiety disorder.
-You can work together to create a plan that addresses specific problems and symptoms related to your social anxiety.